davisshaver/wp-rainbow/readme.txt

 Providing a [Sign-In With Ethereum](https://login.xyz/) experience for [WordPress](https://wordpress.org/) using [RainbowKit](https://www.npmjs.com/package/@rainbow-me/rainbowkit).

 - Allow users to log in with Ethereum
+- Style the login form to match your site
+- Enable cool mode for a fun experience 😎
 - Set required token balance for login
+- Sync ENS text records to WordPress user profile
+- Assign roles to users based on ERC-1155 token ownership

 _Want to try it out?
 [Head here.](https://wp-rainbow.davisshaver.com/wp-login.php)_